Thriving in a Health Attention Economy: Health from First Principles

 “Your nervous system is stuck in trauma mode.”

 It feels meaningful.
 It sounds informed.
-But it explains everything and nothing.
+But it explains everything and therefore nothing.
 There’s no way to verify what “trauma mode” means, no way to track whether it’s shifting, no way to know if the work is helping.
 You remain dependent on the practitioner’s interpretation, session after session.

 On the psychological level: there’s often an emotion underneath that still feels dangerous to feel.
 Anger, grief, fear.
 The body stays activated not because of past trauma, but because present resistance to the emotion keeps the defense pattern running.
 When the emotion is felt without resistance, the activation completes.
 Breathing deepens, heart rate variability expands, the mental loop quiets.
 The shift is immediate and feelable.

 Both mechanisms are real.
 Both are testable.
 Either can be an entry point.
 You don’t need to find the one root cause.
-You need explainable pathways you can verify and work with.
+You need pathways you can verify and work with.

 This is what removing hidden blocks looks like in practice.
 Multiple explainable mechanisms, each testable, often operating simultaneously.
 Understanding creates the capacity for self-verification.